Wheatbelt (Western Australia): Change

 Lesser known writers also have the wheatbelt environment in their writing such as Lilian Wooster Greaves.
+Arthur Upfield set one of his Napoleon Bonaparte bush mysteries, Mr. Jelly's Business (also titled "Murder Down Under"), in the town of Burracoppin in the Wheat Belt.

 Transport

 The Wheatbelt once had an extensive railway system, which transported bulk wheat grain.
 It has been reduced in part, while the main lines are being supported.
 Grain is transported on those lines to ports for export from the CBH grain receival points (grain silos), which are primarily located in the Wheatbelt region.